Heroin is my God.

 I shot my first bag of heroin the night my father died.
 It took away all my pain.
 But almost three years later, I’m still chasing that first high.
 Whatever I do, wherever I go, I just can’t match that initial blast of heroin.
 I have to do two or three bags at once just to kill the guilt, shame and panic attacks.
 I can’t swallow food without gagging, my arms are covered with infected holes and nothing at all is clear to me—it’s as if heroin hijacked my brain.

 I had shot heroin for 821 days, from December 4, 1984 until April 1.
 1987.
 On that day in 1987, I climbed out of a very dark hole and turned my life around.
 But the most amazing thing about my life: those 821 days have defined who I am.
 It doesn’t matter that in my recovery I received arguably the top journalism awards in the nation.
 In fact, it doesn’t matter what I’ve accomplished as a professional, that stigma of being a “heroin addict” haunts me.

-I really thought the "name-tag" would go away after I wrote a tell-all memoir, What's Left of Us, in 2009.
-I was sure if I braved my deepest secrets, if I wrote my memoir as if I was reliving my descent into hell, I would be raptured from "my heroin life" and be born again.
+I really thought the “name-tag” would go away after I wrote a tell-all memoir.
+I was sure if I braved my deepest secrets, if I wrote my memoir as if I was reliving my descent into hell, I would be raptured from “my heroin life” and be born again.

 Listen to this.
 I can recall cooking heroin in the bottom of a busted up Pepsi can.
 When I squirted water into the makeshift spoon, purple ink from the price stamp at the market dissolved into the heroin water.
 The 10cc’s I drew up into the syringe through the cotton was solid purple.
 I looked at it, gagged from the overload of anticipated pleasure, and shot it anyway.
 Pure poison directly into my bloodstream.
 What was I thinking?